This fourth

 little exercise and quality sleep, too little preventive health care, and

-choosing unbalanced lifestyles.
+choosing unbalanced, stressful lifestyles.

 I propose this is